mongodb/docs-relational-migrator/source/includes/fact-filter-queries.rst

    syntax in the :guilabel:`Filter` text box or click the :icon-fa5:`ellipsis-v` icon and select from the following options:

-   - Successful conversions
+   - :guilabel:`Successful conversions`
-   - Incomplete conversions
+   - :guilabel:`Incomplete conversions`
-   - Failed conversions
+   - :guilabel:`Failed conversions`